 Through changing our perceptions, and applying some basic principles, we can all increase the chances of finding flow within our everyday work.

 For many of us, the popular idea of flow is a bit of a mystery.
-This ‘flow’ state, a term coined by Mihaly Csikszentmihalyi in his book of the same name, has become a holy grail.
+This ‘flow’ state, a term coined by Mihaly Csikszentmihalyi, has become a holy grail.

 Most have experienced that feeling of being so absorbed in an activity that we forget time, completely connected to our actions.
 We love the way it feels, but are less sure about finding flow at will — and particularly at work, with too much tech, distracting managers and meeting after meeting.